-Turning $10K into $130K in a year: Auckland couple share their secrets
+Turning $10k into $130k in a year: Auckland couple share their secrets

 "The name was a reflection of our personalities, which in turn made our brand friendly and fun and relatable to people."

-With no budget for traditional marketing - at least for the first six months - "we did a free doughnut day twice to increase the value of our brand and it really, really worked," Amy says.
+With no budget for traditional marketing - at least for the first six months before they hit profit - "we did a free doughnut day twice to increase the value of our brand and it really, really worked," Amy says.

 "I cannot say this enough.
 Do not be afraid of giving away something for free."